-- (a) it must accurately reflect the court's decision (see PD-26-Orders); and - (b) it should speak for itself, so that any reader (party, counsel, judge, police, interested pub-
+- (a) it must accurately reflect the court's decision (see PD-26-Orders); and - (b) it should speak for itself, so that any reader (party, counsel, judge, police, interested public, etc.) can understand its meaning, without referring to other materials.